Download New Zealand Detailed Itinerary

 Day 13: Franz Josef Glacier & Fox Glacier

-From Hokitika we continue south passing through former milling towns and areas that have been worked over for alluvial gold.
-We will continue through numerous small farming settlements before the dense temperate rainforests envelope us.
-We travel into the Waitangi Forest to arrive at Franz Josef Village the first of the two small glacier villages, we take a short hike to the viewing area for Franz Josef Glacier before continuing over the rugged hill to Fox Glacier village.
-Overnight in Fox Glacier.
+From Hokitika, we continue south passing through former milling towns and areas that have been worked over for alluvial gold.
+Continue through numerous small farming settlements, before the dense temperate rainforests envelope us, as we travel into the Waitangi Forest to arrive at Franz Josef Village, the first of the two small glacier villages.
+We take a short hike to the viewing area for Franz Josef Glacier before continuing over the rugged hill to Fox Glacier village.

 We will travel out to Lake Matheson for a hike around this tranquil lake.
 We will pass through forests of red and white pine to Bruce Bay, an old gold mining settlement.
 Continue through attractive bush scenery until you pass tranquil Lakes Paringa and Moeraki, the haunt of the fabulous White Heron, to the township of Haast.
-From here, we drive through the Haast Pass Highway, viewing en route Mount Brewster, towering 2423 metres and the Brewster Glacier.
-Descend 82 kilometres, past the Lake Hawea Dam, water storage for the Roxburgh Hydro Electric Station, before we journey to Wanaka.
-Overnight in Wanaka.
+From here, we drive through the Haast Pass Highway, viewing enroute Mount Brewster, towering 2423 metres and the Brewster Glacier.
+Descend 82 kms, past the Lake Hawea Dam, water storage for the Roxburgh Hydro Electric Station, before we journey to Wanaka.

 Day 15: Queenstown

 We leave Wanaka this morning and make a stop at the unusual Puzzling World.
-We then travel towards Queenstown with a break in the quaint former Gold Mining town of Arrowtown.
-Our final stop prior to arriving in the adventure capital in the world is the Shotover Jet, where you get to try out the worlds most exciting jetboat ride.
+We then travel towards Queenstown with a stop in the quaint former Gold Mining town of Arrowtown where we have time to explore the town and have lunch.

-The afternoon will be time to explore on your own.
-Nestled on the shores of Lake Wakatipu Queenstown is a year-round alpine resort that caters for all interests.
-It enjoys a magnificent setting amid steep mountain ranges and pockets of native bush with the jagged peaks of the Remarkables Range rising from the lake.
-The town is compact enough to travel around on foot and features an excellent selection of restaurants, bars and stores.
+We arrive in Queenstown by mid afternoon and you will have time at leisure to explore.
+Queenstown is nestled on the shores of Lake Wakatipu that was scooped out by glacial action thousands of years ago.
+It is a magnificent setting amid steep mountain ranges and pockets of native bush with the jagged peaks of the Remarkables Range rising from the lake.

 Day 16: Te Anau, Milford Sound